Project Management

 - Full-time fees are per year.
 Part-time fees are per 20 credits.

-The MSc Project Management is the first of its kind in Wales to be officially appointed by the Association of Project Management (APM).
+The MSc Project Management is the first of its kind in Wales to be officially accredited by the Association of Project Management (APM).
 It focuses on developing skills for reading in projects, including theory and learning aspects, and is mapped against relevant ones.

 Module Overview